20 Houston Parks with Lots of Shade on a Hot Summer Day

-Being outside pretty much tops our to-do list every day, and we're constantly going from one activity to the next, be it to a neighborhood splashpad, a nearby playground or a park with plenty of trails for biking.
+Being outside pretty much tops our to-do list every day, and we're constantly going from one activity to the next, be it to a neighborhood splashpad, a nearby playground, or a park with plenty of trails for biking.
 Basically, staying inside all day isn't an option; we would all go stir crazy!
-With summer upon us, I'm not willing to sacrifice that time outside as the temperatures start steadily climbing, but I am more aware of which places offer some shade so we can beat the heat... even if only for a few minutes.
+With summer and hot sun upon us, I am more aware of which places offer some shade so we can get outside and still beat the heat... even if only for a few minutes.
 Here are some great parks in Houston that offer at least a moderate respite from the brutal summer temps.

 Families enjoying the new and improved Levy Park.
 Photo by Carrie Taylor.

 3801 Eastside, Houston

 The recently renovated Levy Park is a gem for all things urban outdoors.
 An enclosed dog park, performance pavilion, rock climbing wall, interactive water features, children's play space and more ensure that the words "I'm bored" will never leave your child's lips when they come here to play.

 2. Pumpkin Park (River Oaks Park) - River Oaks

 River Oaks Park - also affectionately known as Pumpkin Park - is straight out of a storybook.
 Cinderella's pumpkin carriage is the crowning feature here, however you'll also find multiple sports' playing courts, a short hike and bike trail, and the park's other unique and defining attraction: a set of wishing trees where you can write a wish on a slip of paper and pin it to the trees - perfect for a dream come true.

 An almost 3-mile crushed granite trail for walking and running, over 30 miles of trails for hiking and biking, a golf course, multiple sports fields, the Vale-Asche Foundation playground and much, much more keep the ever-popular Memorial Park on the "must" list for Houston parks to visit.